 |Provides practical, easy-to-take servings?

-And here's more on why I believe the formula uses...
+And here's more on how this extraordinary formula uses...

 High-Technology Encapsulation That's Off-the-Charts

-In addition to the extraordinary mineral ingredient (Magtein) behind the Magnesium Threonate supplement, it also capitalizes on a capsule delivery system I consider top-of-the-line.
+In addition to the extraordinary mineral ingredient (Magtein) behind the Magnesium L-Threonate supplement, it also capitalizes on a capsule delivery system I consider top-of-the-line.

 It’s this combination of the Magtein nutrient and high-tech encapsulation/delivery system (Licaps®) which makes the supplement an outstanding magnesium-supporting solution for you.